 Ramen eggs (ajitsuke tamago or ajitama)

-Transfer the boiled eggs into an ice bath to cool down completely.
+Transfer the boiled eggs into a bowl filled with ice cold water to cool down completely.

 Meanwhile in a sauce pot, combine together the soy sauce, mirin, sake, and sugar.
-Bring this mixture to a boil, then let simmer for 1 minute.
+Bring this mixture to a boil, then let simmer for 1 minute, stirring well to dissolve the sugar.
 Remove from heat and let cool completely.

 Let the eggs marinate for at least 8 hours to overnight.